-Screen Time Detox: How to Reduce Digital Eye Strain and Improve Sleep
+Screen Time Detox: How to Protect Your Eyes & Sleep Better

 In today’s digital age, screen time has become an integral part of our daily lives.
 From work to entertainment, we rely heavily on screens—whether TVs, tablets, smartphones, or computers.
 While technology offers convenience, excessive screen time can lead to digital eye strain, headaches, and disrupted sleep patterns.
 Fortunately, with a few simple strategies, you can reduce digital eye strain and improve your sleep without compromising productivity.
 Here’s how to start your screen time detox.